-Ms. Morsch joined the C2ES team from the Nicholas Institute for Environmental Policy Solutions.
-Her research there focused on collecting and disseminating local climate and sustainability policies in the southeast.
+Ms. Morsch joined C2ES from the Nicholas Institute for Environmental Policy Solutions, where her research focused on collecting and disseminating local climate and sustainability policies in the Southeast.
 She worked with local government staff throughout the region and provided guidance for state-level climate vulnerability assessment projects.
 She also served as Secretary on the Board of Directors of Clean Energy Durham.

-Ms. Morsch was a high school biology and chemistry teacher and later went on to earn her master’s degree in environmental management from Duke University’s Nicholas School of the Environment.
+Ms. Morsch was a high school biology and chemistry teacher and later earned her master’s degree in environmental management from Duke University’s Nicholas School of the Environment.
 As a graduate student, she worked for the City of Atlanta’s Division of Sustainability and with the Sustainability Office for the city and county of Durham, North Carolina.
-Ms. Morsch has a bachelor’s degree in zoology from Miami University.
+Ms. Morsch holds a bachelor’s degree in zoology from Miami University.